-A site posting reviews must disclose affiliate relationships pursuant to FTC rules or face being fined for $11,000 per undisclosed review.
+A site posting reviews must disclose affiliate relationships pursuant to FTC rules or face being fined for $16,000 per undisclosed review.
 In contrast, a site allowing users to post content must comply with the Digital Millennium Copyright Act [“DMCA”] or face copyright infringement lawsuits up the caboose.
-Other sites might need to address issues such as earnings, health or investing disclaimers to mention only a few possibilities.
+Other websites might need to address issues such as earnings, health or investing disclaimers to mention only a few possibilities.

 Website terms and conditions should contain just what the name suggests – the terms and conditions upon which a visitor can use the site in question.
-This may sound obvious, but the devil is in the details.
+This statement may sound obvious, but the devil is in the details.
 An example can help show why.

 The great thing about the WordPress platform is you can always add on to it.
-Let’s assume my blog is going really well and I want to provide a better user experience.
+Let’s assume my blog is going well, and I want to provide a better user experience.
 I decide to add a forum.
 Visitors to my site can now join and upload comments, pictures and so on.
-This new functionality should really make my site popular, but it introduces a host of new legal issues I must deal with in my terms.
+This new functionality should make my site popular, but it introduces a host of new legal issues I must deal with in my terms.

 The primary issue is copyright infringement.
 If one of my members uploads a copyrighted work to the forum without the permission of the copyright holder, then a lawsuit could occur.
 For example, let’s assume a member uploads a chapter from a popular weight loss book.
 The author and publish could sue me for copyright infringement.

 To avoid this lawsuit, I need to comply with the dictates of the Digital Millennium Copyright Act.
 One of the steps involved in doing this will include modifying my terms and conditions to include a DMCA claim policy, designated agent to receive claims and repeat infringer policy.
 Without such steps being taken, I am exposed to lawsuits.